 The child is born out-of-wedlock and the father accepts the voluntary acknowledgment of paternity, or paternity is established through the court system in an “Establishment of Paternity” case.

-Michael Atter, David Wolf, Jennifer Eringer and Julia Hodges are experienced Family Law Attorneys who have represented both mothers and fathers seeking to establish or disestablish the paternity of a child.
+Michael Atter, David Wolf and Jennifer Eringer are experienced Family Law Attorneys who have represented both mothers and fathers seeking to establish or disestablish the paternity of a child.

 Wood, Atter and Wolf understands you may have questions relative to the paternity of a child and have included:Frequently Asked Questions Is Paternity Established When I Sign the Birth Certificate?